radius-project/docs/docs/content/operations/platforms/kubernetes/kubernetes-metadata/index.md

 ## Kubernetes metadata extension
 Project Radius enables you to retain or use your own defined tagging scheme for Kubernetes resources using Kubernetes labels and annotations.
 This enables users to incrementally adopt Radius for microservices built in the Kubernetes ecosystem using the Kubernetes native metadata concepts without having to do additional customizations.

-You can set labels and annotations on an environment, application, or container using the KubernetesMetadata extension.
+You can set labels and annotations on an environment, application, or container using the Kubernetes metadata extension.
 The Kubernetes objects output from your resources (Deployments, Pods, etc.) will get the defined metadata.

 ### Example
 Here is an example of how to set labels and annotations at the environment layer.
 All resources within the environment with Kubernetes object outputs will gain this metadata: